Homemade vanilla extract made with premium vanilla beans and alcohol, shown with split vanilla pods and a glass bottle on a neutral background.

 Neutral flavor lets the vanilla shine

-If you’re making vanilla extract for the first time, vodka is the safest and most reliable choice.
+If this is your first time making extract, vodka is the safest and most consistent choice.

 Using Rum for Vanilla Extract

-White rum is a popular alternative to vodka and works especially well if you enjoy:
+White rum is a popular alternative if you enjoy a slightly sweeter, more aromatic extract.

-Choose unflavored white rum with at least 40% alcohol.
-Dark or spiced rums add too much competing flavor.
+Choose an unflavored white rum with at least 40% alcohol.
+Spiced or dark rums can compete with the natural vanilla flavor and reduce purity.

 Using Bourbon for Vanilla Extract

-Bourbon creates a richer, warmer extract with notes of caramel and oak.
-It’s great for:
+Bourbon creates a richer extract with warm notes of caramel, oak, and spice.
+This makes it ideal for:

 Chocolate desserts